jjsuperpower/LEAP/runtime/README.md

 This contains the code needed to inference a model on the ZCU104 board with image enhancement.
 > Note: the only image enhancement tested was histogram equalization, for this project image enhancement and histogram equalization are used interchangeably.

+## Command Line Options
+There are three main command line options:
+- `--evaluate`: This will run the model on the validation split of the dataset and output the accuracy and save the raw predictions to `results/some_name.json`.
+The accuracy can be calculated using the `eval.py`.
+- `--predict`: This will run the model on the images in the given directory and save additional images for visual comparison.
+- Not specifing the `evaluate` or `predict` option will run the model on the HDMI input and output the results to the HDMI output in real-time.

+The rest of the listed commands may apply to one or more of the above options.
+- `--model`: The model to inference.
+- `--method`: How processing should be done, either sequential or in parallel (multiprocessing).
+- `--overlay`: The overlay to use.
+This should be the name of the overlay file without the extension.
+- `--class_file`: The file containing the class names.
+This can be left default for ImageNet and COCO.
+- `--frame_size` The size of the HDMI input source.
+Best to leave this default.
+- `--fps`: The frames per second to run the model at.
+Best to leave this default.
+- `--max_queue_size`: Only applies when running LEAP in multiprocessing mode.
+This determins how many frames are buffered at each step of the pipeline.
+- `--save_dir`: The directory to save the results to when running the evaluation.
+- `--disable_dpu`: Disables the DPU for real-time HDMI in/out.
+- `--disable_ie`: Disables image enhancement for real-time HDMI in/out.

 ## Getting Started
 > Note: These instructions you are using Ubuntu for your host machine.
 If your not using some flavor Linux - Good Luck your on your own.